data-edu/data-science-in-education/_book/16-teaching-data-science.md

   - How to contact the instructor
   - How to get help and learn more

-Having a "home base," where you can remind learners to look first for resources, can help to lower some of learners' demands in terms of remembering how these tools and resources can be accessed.
+Having a "home base" where you can remind learners to look first for resources can help to lower some of learners' demands in terms of remembering how these tools and resources can be accessed.
 One way to do this is through a personal website.
 Another is through GitHub pages.
-For some organizations, a proprietary learning management system - such as Desire2Learn, Blackboard, Moodle, or Canvas - can be helpful (especially if your learners are accustomed to using them).
+For some organizations, a proprietary learning management system---such as Desire2Learn, Blackboard, Moodle, or Canvas---can be helpful (especially if your learners are accustomed to using them).

-### When it Comes to Writing Code, Think Early and Often
+### When it comes to writing code, think early and often

 It is important to get learners to start writing code early and often.
 It can be tempting to teach classes or workshops that front-load content about data